yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/single-sign-on-sso.md

 next:
   description: ''
 ---
-**Single sign-on (SSO)** allows users to access Yuno with a single set of credentials through a trusted Identity Provider (IdP).
-This simplifies user management, strengthens security, and enables teams to work more efficiently across platforms.
+**Single sign-on (SSO)** lets your team log in to the Yuno dashboard using your company’s existing accounts, instead of creating new credentials.
+SSO centralizes authentication, makes onboarding and offboarding team members easier, and ensures that only authorized users from your organization can access Yuno.

-Yuno supports SSO using the **SAML 2.0** (Security Assertion Markup Language) standard.
-This allows compatibility with identity providers that follow the protocol, such as Google and Okta.
+Yuno supports Single Sign-On (SSO) using the **SAML 2.0** (Security Assertion Markup Language) standard, ensuring compatibility with a wide range of identity providers that adhere to this protocol.
+We have successfully tested SSO integration with **Google**, **Microsoft**, **Okta**, and **Keycloak**.
+The dashboard is also designed to accommodate other SAML 2.0-compliant providers.
+Contact support for details on implementing additional providers.

-## Benefits of SSO in Yuno

-SSO streamlines access to Yuno while improving security and the user experience.

-* **Enhanced security**: Authentication is centralized through your identity provider, reducing the risks associated with multiple credentials.
-* **Simplified access**: Users can log into the Yuno dashboard without remembering separate credentials.

-## Compatible providers

-Yuno works with identity providers supporting the **SAML 2.0** standard:

-* Google
-* Okta

-For other providers, please contact support.

-## How to set up SSO in Yuno
+## Setting up SSO

-> 📘 SSO Activation Requirement
+> 📘 Admin Status Required
 >
-> To activate SSO (Single Sign-On) in the dashboard, the user must have the Admin role in all accounts within the organization.
-If the user does not meet this requirement, they will not be able to configure SSO.
+> To activate SSO, you must have the Admin role in all accounts within the organization.

-## Setting up SSO

-You can connect Yuno with your identity provider and give your team secure, centralized access in just a few steps:

 **Step 1: Access the security section**